When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 Initially, when we started working on a mobile app, it was new to us and the development team wasn’t aware that a lot of error messages are suppressed by the emulators and the errors were not shown.
 We found the issues while testing on real devices.

-After that, even our development team started using the real device for their testing rather than an emulator or simulator.
+After that, even our development team started using a real device for their testing rather than an emulator or simulator.
 Another reason to avoid using emulators is that it is not possible to create a 2G or 3G network and they use the high-speed network of your laptop or desktops.
 However, you can do UI and navigation testing on an emulator.

 Testing Strategy for Low-End Phones